FranciscoVasconcelos/sciblog/_posts/2025-10-11-welcome-to-jekyll.markdown

 {% ref def:this:coco %}

-This → {% ref some-label %} is a link to a section on other page
+This → {% ref some-label popup=true %} is a link to a section on other page

 This is a link to an equation {% ref eq:pi:3 %}